 Factbox: The charges in the Ahmaud Arbery case

-Nov 22 (Reuters) - Ahmaud Arbery was shot and killed while, prosecutors say, the 25-year-old Black man was on a Sunday run in a mostly white neighborhood near coastal Brunswick, Georgia, on Feb.
+Nov 24 (Reuters) - Three white men were convicted of murder on Wednesday in the shotgun slaying of Ahmaud Arbery, a 25-year-old Black man who was chased while on a Sunday run in a mostly white neighborhood in Georgia on Feb.
 23, 2020.

-Gregory McMichael, 65; his son Travis McMichael, 35, who shot Arbery with a shotgun; and neighbor William "Roddie" Bryan, 52, have pleaded not guilty to nine charges, including murder.
+The jury found Travis McMichael, 35; his father Gregory McMichael, 65, and a neighbor, William "Roddie" Bryan, 52, guilty of murder and other charges.

-They told police they thought Arbery was running from a crime and they wanted to make a citizen's arrest.
-Arbery's family and their supporters say he was targeted because he was Black.
+All three defendants pleaded not guilty to the same nine counts: one count of malice murder, four counts of felony murder, two counts of aggravated assault, one count of false imprisonment and one count of criminal intent to commit a felony.

 Register now for FREE unlimited access to reuters.com

+* Travis McMichael was convicted on all nine counts, including one count of malice murder and four counts of felony murder.

+* His father was found not guilty of malice murder but guilty on all other counts, including felony murder.

-All three men are charged with the same nine counts: one count of malice murder, four counts of felony murder, two counts of aggravated assault, one count of false imprisonment and one count of criminal intent to commit a felony.
+* Bryan was found not guilty of malice murder but guilty of three counts of felony murder, one count of aggravated assault and one count each of false imprisonment and criminal intent to commit a felony.

 Malice murder (one count each)